GrabzIt/grabzit/plugins/javascript/link-preview/readme.txt

 Installing GrabzIt Preview on a Blog or CMS
 ===========================================

-GrabzIt Preview is full compatible with a blog or CMS, just open blog-or-cms-demo.txt this includes all the required JavaScript and CSS in one block.
-This can be inserted in a widget that accepts HTML in any blog or CMS.
+GrabzIt Preview is full compatible with a blog or CMS, just open blog-or-cms-install.txt this includes all the required JavaScript and CSS in one block.
+This can be inserted into a widget that accepts raw HTML in most blog or Content Management Systems.
 Remember to locate it at the bottom of the page after the content.